squandor/pytut.github.io/_posts/Basics/2020-11-16-For-Loops-in-Python.md

 1 5
 2 6
 3 7
+4 8
-4 8{% endhighlight %}
+{% endhighlight %}
 The enumerate() Function in Python
 You can also keep track of a counter while the loop runs with the {% highlight python %}
+enum()
-enum(){% endhighlight %} function.
+{% endhighlight %} function.
 It is commonly used to iterate over a sequence and get the corresponding index.
 For example:
 {% highlight python %}
 >>> my_list = [5, 6, 7, 8]